Kleptine/csharp-semantic-search/README.md

 This is not really a general tool.
 It's more like a bash script.
 The code is only 100~ lines, and output is not formatted with any meaningful intention.
 Customize it to your needs!

+Should absolutely support Windows, Linux, and OSX.
+(But only tested on Windows, 🙇🏻‍♂️)

 # Performance

 Particular attention was paid towards performance so that the tool can be used interactively!
 It can scan ~6000 large C-Sharp files in under a second.
 Queries are executed in parallel across all CPU cores.